Brian Campbell: Announces retirement

 Campbell announced he will retire from the NHL on Monday following his 17-year career.

-When Campbell was scratched for two games last year, it was the first time he had failed to play in every regular season contest since the 2010-11 campaign.
-The blueliner saw a significant drop in production -- just 17 points -- in what will be his final season.
-For his career, the sixth-round pick from the 1997 NHL Draft saw action in 1082 NHL games in which he racked up 87 goals and 417 helpers -- lifting the Stanley Cup with the Hawks in 2010.
+When Campbell was scratched for two games last year, it was the first time he had failed to play in every regular-season contest since the 2010-11 campaign.
+The blueliner saw a significant drop in production -- just 17 points -- in what was his final season.
+For his career, the sixth-round pick from the 1997 NHL Draft saw action in 1,082 NHL games, racking up 87 goals and 417 helpers.

 More News